brefphp/bref/docs/frameworks/symfony.md

   --exclude public/build/entrypoint.json
 ```

-Finally, you need to update the `serverless.yml` file to exclude the `assets` and `public/build` directories from deployment:
+Finally, you need to update the `serverless.yml` file to exclude the `assets`, `public/build` and `public/bundles` directories from deployment:

 ```yaml
 # serverless.yml